datacommunitydc/rtutorials/VectorizationIntro.md

     )
 ```

-Truely if there is one take home point that I would like to bring home.
+Truely if there is one point that I would like you to bring home.
 Regardless of the spurious lies your mother and Montessori teachers told you over the years, you are not that special or smart.
 What ever you are doing, it likely has been done before.
 So if you find yourself rewriting the R-wheel, make sure you poke around before.